 Phase 3 begins in the third year and continues until graduation.
 Students will continue their professional development and scholarly pursuit as well as prepare for residency.
 Students begin with the 16-week “Develop” portion of Phase 3 where there is an emphasis on the 10 Preparation for Practice themes the school has designated as critical to a well-rounded physician practicing 21st century medicine.
 Groups of students will work with faculty and community partners to develop a focused project related to one of seven societal issues.
 Students will also continue to care for a small subset of their patient panel, including those they acquired during Phase 1, in order to maintain clinical acuity and allow for a continued connection with patients and clinical teachers through the Phase 3 LIC course.
 Finally, students will also have dedicated time to continue work on their 4 year project in the Scholarly Pursuit and Thesis course and to present data to each other in small groups to hone communication skills and collaborative thinking about research.

 Students continue with the “Focus” portion, a truly individualized time of the curriculum that will include a 4-week sub-internship rotation in a specialty of choice, a 4-week critical care selective in a specialty of choice, and 28 weeks of elective course time to allow students to gain valuable clinical experience, explore career interests and prepare for the residency match process.
-Students will also be given a generous allotment of time to apply and interview for residency admission, as well as prepare for and take USMLE Steps 2 CK and CS.
+Students will also be given a generous allotment of time to apply and interview for residency admission, as well as prepare for and take USMLE Steps 2 CK.

 Finally, the students will enter the “Prepare” portion of Phase 3.
 Students will participate in a final on-campus course, Transition to Residency, designed to prepare students for the next stage of their career as a first-year resident.
 The curriculum will include content on advanced clinical procedures, communication skills, leadership, team management, and other requisite skills.
 This course will also allow time for the students to reflect on their progress through medical school, what it means to be a physician and includes a final emphasis on communication, empathy, and the value of compassionate patient care.
 During this portion of Phase 3, the students will present their Scholarly Pursuit and Thesis project in the annual research symposium.